Jamnapari

-Jamnapari or Jamunapari is an Indian breed of domestic goat originating in Uttar Pradesh.
-It has exported to Indonesia, where it is known as the Etawah.
+Jamnapari, Jamunapari or Jumnapari is an Indian breed of domestic goat originating in the Braj region of Uttar Pradesh.
+It has been exported to Indonesia, where it is known as the Etawah.
 It is bred for both milk and meat.
 The name is derived from the Yamuna river.

 History

 The Jamnapari originated in the Etawah District of Uttar Pradesh, and is particularly associated with the tehsil of Chakarnagar.
 It is one of the ancestors of the Anglo-Nubian.

 In India there were an estimated 580,000 of the breed in the 1972 census, although less than 5000 were thought to be purebred.